Tenjin25/NCPoliticalMap/README.md

 - **UI Bug Fixes:** Fixed issue where county sidebar would go blank when minimized and reopened, ensuring county details persist correctly across UI state changes.
 - **UI Enhancements:** Improved county analysis sidebar to handle edge cases in older contests, including better handling of third-party candidates and write-in votes.

+### December 1, 2025
+- **Critical Data Fix: Phil Berger Jr. Judicial Races:** Corrected a CSV parsing bug that affected 2016 Court of Appeals Judge and 2020 Supreme Court Associate Justice Seat 02 races.
+The bug was caused by unquoted commas in candidate names (e.g., "Phil Berger, Jr."), which shifted column data and resulted in incorrect vote totals.
+The aggregation script now detects column shifts and reads votes from the correct columns.
+Phil Berger Jr. now correctly shows as the winner in both races across all 100 NC counties, with proper vote totals (e.g., Alamance County: 37,431 votes instead of the previously incorrect 216 votes).
+This fix ensures accurate judicial race data and competitive ratings throughout the map.

 ## FAQ

 **Q: Why do some counties or precincts show missing data?**